Andalucía Televisión

 Andalucía Televisión, formerly known as Canal Sur HD is the first High Definition TV channel by Radio y Televisión de Andalucía (RTVA).
 It offers an educational schedule and news which complement the main channel, Canal Sur Televisión.

 Appearance

-Canal Sur HD started its testing broadcasting on February 26, 2010, on 1080i resolution and only on the province of Sevilla.
+Canal Sur HD started its testing broadcasting on February 26, 2010, on 1080i resolution and only in the province of Seville.
 Around March 2010, all Andalusia could receive the signal.
 It was the first TV channel in Spain that produced a real 1080i HD programming in full coverage of an autonomous region of Spain.

 On February 28, 2015, RTVA made changes to their television channels.
 Former Andalucía Televisión changed its name to Canal Sur Andalucía, and Canal Sur HD was renamed to the name Andalucía Televisión.
 It was then converted in a high definition channel that would show news and instructive and educational programs which had as their main goal to promote the andalusian identity.